CybersShell/backy/docs/content/config/command-lists.md

 Lists can go in a separate file.
 Command lists should be in a separate file if:

-1. key 'cmd-lists.file' is specified
+1. key 'cmdLists.file' is specified
-2. lists.yml or lists.yaml is found in the same directory as the backy config file
+2. lists.yml or lists.yaml is found in the same directory as the backy config file (this includes remote config files as of v0.7.0)

 {{% notice info %}}
 The lists file is also checked in remote resources.